Mach42Pro/conceptual_questions/README.md

 <br/><br/>
 <br/><br/>

 2. Briefly explain what time and space complexity are in development.
-Why are the valuable to measure and how would one measure them?<br/><br/>
+Why are they valuable to measure and how would one measure them?<br/><br/>
 Your Answer:<br/>
 <strong>YOUR ANSWER GOES HERE</strong>
 <br/><br/>